chiragnahata/The-Secret-Chat-App/README.md

 • Picture this – Use the built-in image editing features to sketch, crop, and flip your outgoing photos.
 There’s even a text tool so that you can add more words to the 1,000 that your picture is already worth.

-• Expressive - Telegram lets you completely customize your messenger.
+• Expressive - Secret Chat lets you completely customize your messenger.